Two-Way Radio Range

 - If you are using the radio in or around buildings, in urban areas, or heavily wooded areas, then UHF is a better choice because it's signal will navigate around obstacles better.

-- If you must have a longer range than most radios can provide, then consider either buying a repeater or contact a repeater service.
+- If you must have a longer range than most radios can provide, then consider either buying a repeater, contacting a repeater service, or look to satellite, network, or LTE radios.